R2Northstar/NorthstarWiki/docs/installing-northstar/using-northstar/playing-on-linux.md

 > **Note:** Origin might prompt you to log in and "set an installation folder for future downloads" on first launch.
 Just do those, close Origin, then launch the game again.

+## SteamDeck

+{% hint style="info" %}
+This guide is really basic and needs fleshing out to make it more accessible.
+It also assumes you own Titanfall2 on Steam and run it from there.
+{% endhint %}

+- Install Titanfall2 via the Steam store on the SteamDeck and run the vanilla game at least once
+- Switch to desktop mode
+  (A mouse + keyboard plugged into the Deck are recommended for the next few steps)
+- Install Northstar like you would in the Linux+Steam guide.
+  If you installed Titanfall2 on the Deck's internal storage, it will be located at `/home/deck/.local/share/Steam/steamapps/common/Titanfall2`
+- Like with the Linux guide, rename `Titanfall2.exe` to something else (like `Titanfall2.original.exe`) and rename or link `NorthstarLauncher.exe` to `Titanfall2.exe`.

+We now need to configure Steam to use the right Proton version for Northstar due to current incompatibilities on Northstar's side.

+- Install [_ProtonUp-Qt_](https://flathub.org/apps/details/net.davidotek.pupgui2) via the _Discover Store_ on the SteamDeck.
+We'll use it to easily add special Proton versions.
+- Launch ProtonUp-Qt and click on "_Add version_".
+Wait a bit for it to load.
+Then for "_Compatibility tool_" select `Proton-GE`, for "_Version_" choose `7.3-GE-1`, and click on "_Install_".
+- Wait a bit for it to install, then go to "_Show game list_", go to _Titanfall2_ and select `7.3-GE-1` as the compatibility tool.
+Afterwards close the pop-up and ProtonUp-Qt.

+At this point we can go back to Deck UI.
+The mouse and keyboard are also no longer needed.

+- In Steam go to Titanfall2 -> settings -> _Properties_ -> _Compatibility_ and make sure "Force the use of a specific Steam Play compatibility tools" is checked and `Proton-7.3-GE-1` is selected.
+If not, do so.
+- Now go back to the main page of TItanfall2 and hit "_Play_".
+- On the first launch, Titanfall2+Northstar will take a long time to boot (like 5+ minutes, seriously).
+Do not close the game, just wait until you see the main menu screeen.
+Subsequent launches should be faster.
+- If you get "Northstar has crashed!" error close out of the game and try again.
+Make sure you followed the above instructions.

+Should you at any point want to play vanilla Titanfall2 again, go back to Desktop mode and change the previously renamed `Titanfall2.exe` (now `Titanfall2.original.exe` if you followed the steps above) back to `Titanfall2.exe`.
+Additionally you stop forcing the different Proton version in the Deck UI game settings.

 ## LatencyFleX

 LatencyFleX is a Linux-only input latency reduction alternative to Nvidia Reflex that is supported by Northstar.
 Currently, LatencyFleX requires manual installation.
 A full install guide and current releases [can be found on their GitHub](https://github.com/ishitatsuyuki/LatencyFleX).